lpfgarcia/ECoL/README.md

 **Measures of neighborhood information**

-* LSCAvg: Local-Set cardinality average
 * N1: Fraction of points lying on the class boundary
 * N2: Average intra/inter class nearest neighbor distances
 * N3: Leave-one-out error rate of the 1-nearest neighbor algorithm
 * N4: Nonlinearity of the one-nearest neighbor classifier
 * T1: Fraction of maximum covering spheres on data
-* T2: Samples per group
-* T4: Inter-class scale variation
+* LSCAvg: Local-Set cardinality average

 **Measures of linearity**